victor-abz/frappejs-backend/docs/server/rest.md

 # REST API

+## Default CRUD Rest API for Models

-You can directly access documents at `/api/resource/:doctype`
+You can directly access documents at `/api/resource/:doctype`.
+For Overriding these default routes, check below section **Creating Custom Routes**

 ### Create